mrciolino/portfolio/public/assets/docs/xEvalIntial.md

 ## Backend

 Our backend consisted of three main components.
 First, a MySQL Database containing various tables for our Users, Bills, and Alerts.
 Second, a daily download of all legislation with changes from Legiscan.
 Third, a script that would check all of our users' alerts and send them an email if any of the bills matched their alerts.
-This backend automated the above process and allowed us to send our users daily emails with the legislation that matched their alerts.
-This process allows us to provide our users with a daily email with the legislation that matches their alerts, but we wanted to go a step further.
+This process allows us to provide an automated way for our users get legislation alerts, but we wanted to go a step further.

 ## Data Science